<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 shutterstock_1089426038

-1. Advancements in epilepsy therapeutics.
+1. Advancements in Epilepsy Therapeutics.
 Technological growth has led to a high growth rate in the treatment of neurological disorders.
 One such disorder is epilepsy, which involves repeated seizures of different classifications.
-The dominant market in the epilepsy therapeutics is North America.
-This market is being driven by better health care equipment as well as increased knowledge on the disorders.
-In the next five years, India, Europe, and China are expected to have a high growth in epilepsy therapeutics with China and India projected to be the fastest in this growth.
+The dominant market in epilepsy therapeutics is North America.
+This market is being driven by better healthcare equipment as well as increased knowledge on the disorder.
+In the next five years, India, Europe, and China are expected to experience high growth in epilepsy therapeutics.

 3. Ongoing issues, including retrenchment in hospital and reimbursement of funds, are expected to affect the TDM market.
 Allocation of resources and fluctuations in the global market are also expected to affect the field.

-4. Expansion will occur in the TDM field through 2019, as appreciation and understanding of the work in TDM increases.
+4. Expansion will occur in the TDM field, as appreciation and understanding of the importance of TDM increases.

-5. Microsampling technologies will continue to revolutionize the field and gain wider adoption.
-Since TDM requires drawing of blood at regular and frequent intervals, and microsampling can be used to generate useful results using very small amounts of blood, it is expected to be the blood collection technique that drives TDM innovation forward.
-New results and methods indicate it's already in progress.
+5. Microsampling technologies will continue to revolutionize the TDM field and gain wider adoption.
+Since TDM requires drawing of blood at regular and frequent intervals, a benefit of microsampling is that it can enable remote blood collection and remote monitoring of patients.
+Blood microsamples can be used to generate useful results using very small amounts of blood.

 No Comments Yet